MichaelDuPlessis/dmalloc/dissertation/chapters/big_data_applications.typ

 This is especially important for machine learning algorithms such as Random Forests, K-Means clustering, or Expectation-Maximization (EM), all of which allocate many temporary objects during training or inference.
 For example, a decision tree will repeatedly allocate memory for new nodes while it is being built, and a clustering algorithm may create temporary cluster assignments in each iteration.
 Having a fast and efficient allocator for these small objects can significantly improve performance.

 Text processing also benefits from small object allocators.
-Tokenization, for instance, involves splitting text into many small strings or objects which are used briefly and then discarded.
+Tokenisation, for instance, involves splitting text into many small strings or objects which are used briefly and then discarded.
 A general-purpose allocator will struggle to keep up with this allocation pattern, while a small object allocator can handle it efficiently by reusing memory from a fixed-size pool.

 == Big Data Science

 Big data science is the field that involves extracting meaningful insights, patterns, and knowledge from very large and complex datasets.
 The data being processed is commonly too large or fast moving for traditional data processing software to handle.
 It combines elements of computer science, statistics, and domain expertise to make sense of massive volumes of data.
-Techniques such as machine learning, data mining, distributed computing, and cloud platforms to analyze data from sources like social media, sensors, transactions, and logs.
+Techniques such as machine learning, data mining, distributed computing, and cloud platforms to analyse data from sources like social media, sensors, transactions, and logs.
 Big data science is applied in fields such as finance, healthcare, marketing, cybersecurity, and urban planning @brady2019challenge @song2016big.

 == Pre-allocating